Version 1.1, last updated 18 February 2021

 7.2 The data are intended to help supplement, and not to replace, your normal flight planning due diligence as a pilot.
 Safe operation of your aircraft is ultimately your responsibility and no element of the Service should be relied upon or otherwise treated as aeronautical navigation data.
 Data must not be transferred to any flight computer, or used for air traffic control or other safety critical applications.

 7.3 You recognise that you remain fully responsible for the safe and diligent piloting of any aircraft under your control at all times.
-It is your responsibility to verify and take into account the actual weather conditions, environmental factors and other situational awareness considerations before conducting any flight.
+It is your responsibility to verify and take into account the actual weather conditions, environmental factors, regulatory restrictions and other situational awareness considerations before conducting any flight.
 You acknowledge that there may be man-made or natural obstacles that are not visible on maps.
 Data provided by the Service is for indicative guidance only and is not a substitute for visual observation and situational awareness of actual conditions at the time of flight.

 7.4 Notices to Airmen (NOTAMs) may be issued or revised in the period between planning and executing a flight.
 Always check with the relevant aviation authorities for formal confirmation of NOTAMs information if you are in any doubt.